SRNissen/SRNissen.github.io/cpp_is_different.md

 ## The footnote:

-Not all the weird things are weird for a good reason, some parts of C++ *are* just bad - it's an old language, built on top of an even older language.
+Not all weird things are weird for good reasons, some parts of C++ *are* just bad - it's an old language, built on top of an even older language.
 But they didn't know better and neither did you.

 ## The practice problem: